 This was also the first Mac to come with a preinstalled operating system, which is standard today.

 Mirroring Apple’s post-Jobs strategy for the Macintosh, the Mac Portable was easily upgradable thanks to expansion slots.

 In stark contrast to today’s Apple devices, opening the Macintosh Portable proved as straightforward as pressing two buttons on the back of the case.
 That popped the lid off without the need for a screwdriver.

 The Macintosh Portable isn’t without its critics, however.
 Like the original Mac, it fared better critically than it did commercially.
 It wasn’t until the later launch of the PowerBook that Apple really started finding its groove with mobile computers.

-The Mac Portable also suffered from some odd quirks, such as the fact that it wouldn’t run on AC power alone — although the monstrous battery could keep going for up to 10 (!) hours on a single charge.
+The Mac Portable also suffered from some odd quirks.
+For instance, it wouldn’t run on AC power alone — although the monstrous battery could keep going for up to 10 (!) hours on a single charge.